CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: The CECILIA Survey

 \subsection{Reddening Corrections}

 We correct for dust attenuation using the H$\alpha$ and H$\beta$ recombination lines in the NIRSpec and MOSFIRE data.
-A measurement of the Balmer decrement in NIRSpec is possible in 7 galaxies, and the majority of the galaxies have H$\alpha$/H$\beta$ ratios available in the MOSFIRE data.
+For the galaxies studied in this work, a measurement of the Balmer decrement at S/N $>$ 5, the recommended S/N for measuring $E(B-V)$ in \citet{strom2017}, is available in the NIRSpec and MOSFIRE data for 7 and 16 galaxies, respectively.
 We compare the observed flux ratio to the theoretical Case B H$\alpha$/H$\beta$ ratio at \te\ $=$ 1.25$\times$10$^4$ K and \den\ $=$ 300 cm$^{-3}$, which is 2.82 using the atomic data of \citet{storey1995}.
 While the Balmer lines are sensitive to underlying stellar absorption, this is generally a small correction for H$\alpha$ and H$\beta$ \citep[6\% to the H$\beta$ flux in KBSS,][]{strom2017}, and the absorption component is accounted for in the SED continuum.
 The required $E(B-V)$ to produce the observed Balmer decrement is computed assuming a \citet{reddy2020} attenuation curve, which is calibrated on the emission line trends of galaxies at Cosmic Noon from the MOSFIRE Deep Evolution Field survey \citep[MOSDEF,][]{kriek2015}.
 The functional form of this attenuation curve is similar to the Galactic attenuation curve of \citet{cardelli1989}, although recent JWST observations suggest that the shape of the attenuation curve may evolve at \emph{z}$>$2 \citep{markov2024,sanders2024,reddy2025}.
+When H$\gamma$ is available in the G235M data for galaxies at \emph{z}$>$2.82, we derive $E(B-V)$ as a weighted average of the reddening determined from the H$\alpha$/H$\beta$ and H$\gamma$/H$\beta$ ratios.